apache/comdev-site/source/pmc/community-growth.md

 ---

 Building a thriving project community requires intentional effort.
-This guide provides practical strategies to attract and engage contributors in your project.
+This guide provides practical strategies to attract contributors to your project, and engage them in it.

 {{% toc %}}